ibaaj/privacy-tools/README.md

 | [InoReader](https://inoreader.com) | RSS reader that allows you to avoid using social networks.
 It can handle a YouTube channel, a Facebook page, etc. Drawbacks: uses ad tracker. |
 | [NewsBlur](https://newsblur.com/) | RSS reader similar to InoReader but [open-source](https://github.com/samuelclay/NewsBlur). it has some ad trackers too. |

+The website [https://12ft.io/](https://12ft.io/) helps you to bypass the paywall of news sites.

 # Firefox extensions